 3. Sales automation

 While building relationships with leads and guiding them through the sales funnel, your sales team will need to complete many different tasks.
-Some of these tasks are social and creative.
-Others are routine and repetitive.
+Some of these tasks are social and creative, while others are routine and repetitive.
+Sales funnel automation tools can help manage the latter, allowing your team to focus on more meaningful interactions.

 You can cut down on your routine tasks by using sales automation software to improve efficiency.
 This will free up your team’s time for more valuable work.
 A research study from McKinsey shows that about a third of all sales tasks can be automated.